 This is because InventoryLab uses your payments data rather than sales.
 To clarify, InventoryLab only considers the order when a transaction posts rather than when the order is placed.
 As you know, orders can remain in "pending" status for days, but the money does not hit your account balance until shipped.

-Since an order could get cancelled at any time or simply left in the cart for many days on end, we only account for the sale once it ships to the buyer.
+Since an order could get canceled at any time or simply left in the cart for many days on end, we only account for the sale once it ships to the buyer.
 Otherwise, it would leave room for inconsistency in the numbers and inaccurate accounting.

 To match up data from Amazon to InventoryLab, you should always check your Date Range Summary report instead of sales reports or sales dashboard.

-First, visit Seller Central and click on Reports.
-Select Payments from the dropdown box
+First, visit Seller Central and click Reports, then select Payments from the dropdown box.